Peninsular Malaysia: East Coast and West Coast

 Although Johor has a coastline facing the South China Sea on the Pacific Ocean, it is not generally regarded as an East Coast state, since the main coastline of the state is located on the Straits of Johor of the Indian Ocean.

 The East Coast of Peninsular Malaysia is socioculturally different in terms of overall racial composition and political affiliations compared to the West Coast – the states' demographics in the former are overwhelmingly Malay and its people lean towards social conservative and Islamist values, their electoral representation dominated by the Malaysian Islamic Party.

-West Malaysia and East Malaysia
+West Malaysia and East Malaysia (Borneo States)

-The distinction between West and East Malaysia (Sabah and Sarawak) goes beyond the sphere of geography.
-Being separate regions administratively before the formation of the Malaysia, there exists more autonomy than the original States of Malaya, e.g. in having a different judicial court structure and separate immigration regulations.
-These rights were granted as part of Sarawak's 18-point agreement and Sabah's 20-point agreement with the Federation of Malaya during the formation of expanded federation.
+The distinction between West and East Malaysia (Sabah and Sarawak) extends far beyond geography.
+Having existed as separate administrative regions before the formation of Malaysia, these states retain significantly more autonomy than the original States of Malaya under the Malaysia Agreement.
+This includes maintaining a distinct judicial court structure (with its own chief judge) and separate immigration regulations, privileges that were also afforded to Singapore prior to its separation.

+These rights were codified as part of Sarawak's 18-point agreement and Sabah's 20-point agreement with the Federation of Malaya during the formation of the expanded federation.
+Consequently, freedom of movement is restricted for West Malaysian citizens travelling to East Malaysia, whereas East Malaysian citizens enjoy greater freedom of movement within West Malaysia.
+To this day, Sarawak and Sabah continue to exercise self-government in most areas except for external affairs.